 " What we love at TREIF is how easy it is.
-Using LDF’s mobile app' and its desktop application means our representatives can give an indicative quote for a three-or five-year finance arrangement, and the app refers on the opportunity so LDF can soon follow up and, where appropriate, do a full credit check and conduct any other investigations to look at tabling a formal offer. "
+Using LDF’s mobile & desktop apps means our representatives can give an indicative quote for a finance arrangement, refer the opportunity to LDF to follow up. "

 Arthur Pynenburg, Managing Director, TREIF UK

 TREIF UK makes food cutting machinery for companies specialising in meat, cheese and bread products and other niches.
 In late 2015 it started offering a financing option to let customers spread the cost of a purchase and ease pressure on working capital.
 The move has made certain sales easier for TREIF in the UK, as well as enabling it to pick up service contracts on its cutting machines where it sells with finance attached.

 For many business owners, questions around finance and ensuring a good flow of working capital loom large.
 Without just the right financing arrangements in place, the business would soon start to suffer.

 This challenge is keenly felt in industries where occasional big investments in plant and machinery are a given, such as in food manufacture.
 It’s a niche where investments are necessary and commonplace, given the throughput of even smaller food businesses, and machinery investments are also informed by the need to keep pace with national and international competition.

 Where there is a potential capital investment on the table, what’s the likely payback on this cost to the business because it is enabling a new revenue stream?
 And what pressure does it put on working capital without finance?
 (Is it even an option?)